JackOAllTradez/WHSTechNotes/journal.md

 # January 8, 2025
 Last semester was...
 Messy.
 I had to hide in the back, most frequently with the lights off, so I could properly shut out all the outside racket.
 I already have minimal motivation to work, but the other folks don't help.
 How can someone have that strong of an aversion to effort?
 This semester, I would like to expand on the "hiding" part. can I pitch a tent in the office?
 I'm joking, of course.
 I just want to complete my portfolio and do certifications for Python and Java.

+# January 13, 2025
+I believe that, while AI can be helpful, it does far more harm than good.
+AI may enhance careers, but it steals them much more frequently.
+Artists make their money through commissions, but why would someone commission an artist for $50 when they can put what they want into an AI generator and ask it to copy that artist's style... for free.
+AI never should've been used in the workforce, and it should be stopped before it gets used more.

+# January 22, 2025
+TikTok was an adictive app in the US, used by nearly every US citizen under the age of 40.
+This alone is problematic because, like in most programs, it can spread hatred and misinformation.
+Naturally, anything owned by a company in a communist country can't be trusted, no matter how close our leaders are.
+Although, there's something to be said about contracts.
+When signing up for anything, it gives you two articles: Terms & Conditions and Privacy Policy.
+If I were a TikTok developer, I would do what many games do and force the user to at least scroll through the long list of rights before accepting them.
+Simply tapping it and accepting isn't enough.